 One of the major reasons why our society finds itself in such turmoil over sex and gender is because we don’t know the story of gender.
 We (mostly) know that there is such a thing as biological difference between men and women, but we don’t know what those differences mean.
 Without a framework for understanding maleness and femaleness we’ve turned “masculinity” and “femininity” into expressions of culture or personal feeling.

 Evangelical theology has not helped this situation very much.
 Although (so I’m going to argue) we have the resources to tell the story of gender, we’ve neglected to do so.
 We’ve had lots of arguments about how we should act as men and women.
 We’ve done a good job of insisting that there are differences between men and women.
-But we haven’t really explained what those differences are.
-Accordingly our discussions have tended to float on the surface.
+But we haven’t really explained what those differences are or mean theologically.
+Accordingly, our discussions have tended to float on the surface.
 We’ve been talking about the meaning of words without getting to the meaning of gender itself.

 The same problems have sometimes beset our response to same-sex relationships.
 Although we’ve rightly explained that God’s commands aren’t arbitrary—that they come from a creation story in which men and women are different and complementary—we’ve too often neglected to ask deeper questions about this story.
 We haven’t done enough to show why these differences matter.
 After all, if we don’t know how a man and woman are supposed to be different, how can we be sure that two men or two women can’t exemplify the same complementarity?